Bubblr-Inc/ai-vault-aws-installation/doc/COST.md

 # Cost Estimation

-The current chart approximate the pricing per month for running an AI-Vault instance that can support 10-100 users running in the eu-west-1 (Ireland) region
+The following chart approximates the pricing per month for running an AI-Vault instance that can support 10-100 users running in the eu-west-1 (Ireland) region

 | Component       | Pricing |